+YES NO Do you suffer from any medical conditions that may compromise your mobility and/or fitness to participate on this program?
+If yes, please specify

+If yes, how will you manage this on tour?

+Allergies and/or Food Intolerances

-1. Do you suffer from any medical conditions that may compromise your mobility and/or fitness to participate on this program?
-If yes, please specify YES NO If yes, how will you manage this on tour?
-ASA that alle ergies and/or Food Intolerances A will make reasonable endeavours to organise meals to suit you give ASA adequate notice of your specific dietary requirgies.
-You may be required to research dietary alternatives, tinations may be able to offer suitable food substitutes. rements or 1.
-Do you have any food allergies or intolerances?
-If yes, please specify YES NO 2.
+ASA will make reasonable endeavours to organise meals to suit you, provided that you give ASA adequate notice of your specific dietary requirements or allergies.
+You may be required to research dietary alternatives, as not all destinations may be able to offer suitable food substitutes.

+YES NO

+YES NO

+- Do you have any food allergies or intolerances?
+If yes, please specify - 2.
 Have you ever had an anaphylactic reaction to anything?
-If yes, please specify 00 3.
+If yes, please specify

 Do you carry an epipen?

-Do you have any other allergies or reactions to anything, including medical drugs?
-If yes, please specify 00
+Do you have any other allergies or reactions to 3. anything, including medical drugs?
+If yes, please specify